top of page

 THE MYTH OF THE WINCHESTER 74

-The official issue to the Auxiliary Units in 1942 of a suppressed .22 calibre rifle has attracted particular attention by researchers from the late 1960s onward, becoming a key element in the legend of the Auxiliary Units as silent assassins.
+The official issue to the Auxiliary Units in 1942 of a suppressed .22 calibre rifle has attracted attention by researchers from the late 1960s onward, becoming a key element in the legend of the Auxiliary Units as silent assassins.
+The Winchester Model 74 has attracted its own mythology in this story.

 By the time of Melton’s The Ultimate Spy Book in 1996, any reference to a SOE connection of the Winchester Model 74 had disappeared but the continued circulation of the 1991 image has continued the popular myth of this rifle.
-Once a small number of veterans recorded that their patrols had been issued with such a rifle the popular legend of the Auxiliary Units as assassins, using a supposed SOE .22 calibre sniper rifle, became an almost unassailable romance.
+Once a small number of veterans subsequently recorded that their patrols had been issued with such a rifle the popular legend of the Auxiliary Units as deadly assassins, using a supposed SOE .22 calibre sniper rifle, became an almost unassailable romance.
 The assumption consequently also began to grow that the Winchester Model 74 must have been the standard .22 calibre sniper rifle of the Auxiliary Units.

-The impression of the Winchester Model 74 as the standard Auxiliary Units .22 calibre sniper rifle as created by the illustration in Melton (1991) was reinforced by the subsequent recollections of a small number of veterans who, in the early days of collecting oral testimony, were able to identify this distinctive semi-automatic rifle, as opposed to others who provided only imprecise descriptions of undistinguished Winchester or Remington bolt action rifles that, in fact, formed the bulk of their arsenal.
+Within the miscellany of .22 calibre rifles issued from April 1942, only the bolt-action Winchester Model 69 is specifically mentioned in the known Auxiliary Units record, suggesting that this may have been particularly common.
+The impression of the Winchester Model 74 as the standard Auxiliary Units .22 calibre 'sniper' rifle as created by the illustration in Melton (1991) was reinforced by the subsequent recollections of a small number of veterans who, in the early days of collecting oral testimony, were able to identify this distinctive semi-automatic rifle (possibly after being shown the Melton illustration), as opposed to others who provided only imprecise descriptions of undistinguished Winchester or Remington bolt action rifles.
 As an example of how easy it could be for received wisdom to become presented as established fact, the original catalogue entry for the Winchester Model 74 in the Imperial War Museum (FIR 10534) reads ‘A small quantity of these rifles were purchased during the Second World War for issue to the British Auxiliary Units ...
 These rifles were fitted with silencers and optical sights, and were intended for use in assassinations.
 It is not known for certain whether this particular rifle saw such service.’
 But when it was put on display, the caption was less ambiguous: ‘.22 Winchester rifle with silencer issued to an Auxiliary Unit’.
 Any Winchester Model 74 tapped for a telescopic sight and threaded for a sound moderator now risks being assumed to have seen service with either the Auxiliary Units or SOE.

-An oddity with the wartime Winchester Model 74 is its apparent pairing with the No.42 artillery scope, which created a distinctly ‘bodged up’ partnership that belied the wide availability of telescopic sights more suited to the .22 rifle, including proven WW1 sniper scopes.
-The only advantage of the No.42 was that its large diameter gathers lots of light and therefore had attractions for using it for the night-time operations expected of the Auxiliary Units, more so than small diameter Winchester, Lyman or Weaver scopes of 2.5x or 5x magnification illustrated in surviving photographs of Auxiliary Units .22 calibre rifles.
-The original intention of the No.42 scope and its chronology still remains unclear, possibly because it never actually found a clear purpose and was replaced by the almost equally obscure No.53 scope, which Parker Hale post-war believed had been developed as a sniper scope for tropical climates to eliminate condensation.
-The No.42 scope was a simplified version of the standard No.32 sniper scope (whose design was only finalised in March 1941) but lacked any integral adjustment for elevation and windage. .
-The No.32 scope had a magnification of 3x and was typically zeroed at 400m.
+The Winchester Model 74 was never offered for general sale with a fitted telescopic sight by Winchester.
+Whereas the other scoped Winchester and Remington .22 rifles in British services were fitted with standard commercial telescopic scopes, an oddity with the wartime Winchester Model 74, according to the 1991 Melton illustration and some surviving examples, is its apparent pairing with the No.42 artillery scope.
+This created a distinctly ‘bodged up’ partnership that belied the wide availability of more suitable telescopic sights, including proven WW1 sniper scopes.
+The only advantage of the No.42 was that its large diameter gathers lots of light and therefore had attractions for using it for night-time operations, more so than small diameter Winchester, Lyman or Weaver scopes of 2.5x or 5x magnification illustrated in surviving photographs of Auxiliary Units .22 calibre rifles.
+The original intention of the No.42 scope still remains unclear.
+It was was a simplified version of the standard No.32 sniper scope but lacked any integral adjustment for elevation and windage.
 The first 100 No.32 scopes were first issued to commandos in December 1941 and entered general service in February 1942.
+The No.42 scope may also have been introduced in 1941.
 The variety of graticules found with the No.42 scope suggest an instrument intended for a wide application.

 (a) Crosswires